 A constant is something whose value is fixed as soon as you finalize its input.
-A constant can be either a numeric value, or a calculation formula (such as 7+3, sin30, A1×2, etc.) that does not have an equal sign (=) in front of it.
-Inputting (=) (=) in front of it.
-Inputting (=)
+A constant can be either a numeric value, or a calculation formula (such as 7+3, sin30, A1 \times 2, etc.) that does not have an equal sign (=) in front of it.
+Inputting sin 3 0 EXE, for example will cause the value 0.5 (the calculation result) to appear in the cell (when Deg is selected as the Angle unit).

-• To input a number sequence automatically based on a function expression
+To input a number sequence automatically based on a function expression

 - 1. Move the cell cursor to the cell where you want number sequence input to start. - Under initial default settings, automatic input of the number sequence will proceed downwards from the start cell.
-You can specify a different direction using the "Move" setting as described on page 1-34. - 2.
+You can specify a different direction using the "Move" setting as described on page 1-30. - 2.
 Press F2 (EDIT) F5 (SEQ) to display the Sequence screen, and then specify the function expression and values required to generate the required number sequence.

 Item Description Expr Input the function expression $f(x)$ for generating the number sequence.
-Example: $APPA$ $+$ $(X)$ $x^2$ $+$ $1$ $EXE$ $(X^2 + 1)$ Var Input the variable name used in the function expression input for Expr.
-Example: (X) (X) Start Input the starting value (X 1 ) of the value to be substituted for the variable specified by Var.
+Example: APPA $+$ (X) x^2 $+$ 1 EXE (X 2 + 1) Var Input the variable name used in the function expression input for Expr.
+Example: APPA (X) EXE (X) Start Input the starting value (X 1) of the value to be substituted for the variable specified by Var.
 Example: 2 EXE End Input the ending value (Xn) of the value to be substituted for the variable specified by Var.
-Example: 1 0 EXE Incre Input the increment value $(m)$ for successive value of $X_1$ , as in: $(X_2 = X_1 + m)$ , $(X_3 = X_2 + m)$ , and so on.
-The number sequence is generated in the range of $X_1 + (n-1)$ $m \le X_n$ .
+Example: 1 0 EXE Incre Input the increment value (m) for successive value of X_1 , as in: $(X_2 = X_1 + m)$, $(X_3 = X_2 + m)$, and so on.
+The number sequence is generated in the range of $X_1 + (n-1)$ $m \le X_n$.
 Example: 2 EXE 1st Cell Input the reference name (A1, B2, etc.) of the cell where you want the first value of the number sequence to be input.
 Specify a cell here only if the starting cell is different from the one you specified in step 1 of this procedure.
 Example: (B1)

-Each time you press after inputting data for a setting item, the highlighting will move to the next setting item.
-You also can use and to move the highlighting upwards and downwards as required.

-- Performing the next step will input the number string automatically starting from the specified cell.
+- Each time you press FAX after inputting data for a setting item, the highlighting will move to the next setting item.
+You also can use ♠ and ♥ to move the highlighting upwards and downwards as required. - Performing the next step will input the number string automatically starting from the specified cell.
 If any cell that is within the range of cells where the number sequence values will be input already contains data, the existing data will be replaced with the number sequence values. - 3.
 After inputting data for all the setting items, press F6 (EXE) or the EXE key to start number sequence generation and input.